 Clean the kitchen area and wash hands with soap and water.

-Sort and rinse split peas; set aside.
+Sort and rinse split peas, set aside.

-Gently rub produce under cold running water.
 Scrub firm produce with a clean vegetable brush under cold running water.

 Add cooked chopped ham, ham bone, or smoked ham hock (optional).